oracle-quickstart/oke-airflow/README.md

 ## OCI MySQL
 OCI MySQL service is used to store Airflow Metadata.
 You can configure elements of the MySQL deployment, most importantly is ensuring the internal IP address is in scope with the OKE cluster subnet should you choose to deploy this to an existing VCN/Subnet topology.

-## *Important Note*
+# *Important Note*
-It's important to note that you *must delete the airflow service* before you attempt to execute a Terraform destroy either via ORM or CLI.
+It's very important to note that you *must delete the airflow service* before you attempt to execute a Terraform *DESTROY* either via ORM or CLI.
 To do this, login to the bastion host and execute the following command:

     kubectl -n airflow delete -f /home/opc/airflow/build/airflow.yaml

 This will remove the airflow service, and allow for graceful termination of related stack elements upon Terraform destroy.